-Tests must be taken during the regular class time unless an alternate time is approved by the instructor (DSS closely communicates with the instructors concerning test dates and times – all scheduling/rescheduling will be confirmed).
+Tests must be taken during the regular class time unless an alternate time is approved by the instructor.

-Exams must be scheduled at least 3 days in advance in order to ensure adequate accommodations and must be scheduled within the parameters of DSS business hours.
+Exams must be scheduled at least 3 days in advance in order to ensure adequate accommodations and must be scheduled within the parameters of Office of Testing Accommodations (OTA) business hours.
 Exams may be scheduled from 8:00 a.m. to 2:00 p.m.
 Monday – Friday (no later than 2:00 p.m. in order to receive double testing time).
-DSS reserves the right to refuse testing accommodations for those students who do not schedule examinations in advance.
+OTA reserves the right to refuse testing accommodations for those students who do not schedule examinations in advance.
 You and your instructor will receive a confirmation e-mail with the testing time you requested along with a copy of the information you submitted.
-If there are any issues with the exam request you submit online, DSS will contact you as soon as possible so other arrangements can be made.
+If there are any issues with the exam request you submit online, University Testing will contact you as soon as possible so other arrangements can be made.

-Students must contact DSS as early as possible to cancel their appointment if circumstances prevent keeping the appointment.
+Students must contact OTA as early as possible to cancel their appointment if circumstances prevent keeping the appointment.
 Students must clear any changes in appointment time, date, or conditions with their instructors if such changes are needed.
-This should be done prior to rescheduling with DSS.
+This should be done prior to rescheduling with OTA.

-Students must arrive on time at the DSS office.
+Students must arrive on time at the Office of Testing Accommodations location.
 Students who are late can be docked the late minutes from the time available to complete the examination.
 Because of limited seating, after 15 minutes, it will be assumed that you are a “NO SHOW” and your seat may be given away.
-DSS reserves the right to refuse testing accommodations for those students who do not arrive on time.
+OTA reserves the right to refuse testing accommodations for those students who do not arrive on time.